ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * Actualised one or more times, with no business item having a date: this only applies to 'coming into force steps', where the instrument specifies a condition as a text string rather than a date.

+### Untraversability

+Routes may be marked with a start date and / or an end date.
+Routes having a start date in the future or an end date in the past are not current and their status attribute is marked as UNTRAVERSABLE.
+Routes with no start and end date, a start date in the past and no end date, an end date in the future and no start date or a start date in the past and an end date in the future are current.

+An UNTRAVERSABLE route being inbound to a step may propagate to the outbound routes of that step according to the logic below.
+This is to ensure that business steps sitting downstream of an UNTRAVERSABLE route are marked as not currently actualisable.
+For example, the route into EVEL consideration has an end date in the past since the standing orders governing EVEL were first suspended and then removed.
+This means the bridge into EVEL is UNTRAVERSABLE.
+By propagating untraversability into following routes in the EVEL procedure, we taint the roads off the bridge by marking those routes as UNTRAVERSABLE.
+This allows us to flag that subsequent business steps are also not currently actualisable.

+We aim to expand the procedure model to include availability periods for routes.
+This would allow us to say a route was closed and then re-opened.

 ### Routes from business steps

 A business step with an input being UNTRAVERSABLE has all outputs being UNTRAVERSABLE.